 try their hand at cooking old favorites.

-Jamaica was originally called Xaymaca, which is known as a land of wood and water, our nutrient-rich soil grows some of the best produce, with an abundance of fruits and vegetables.
+Jamaica was originally called Xaymaca, which is known as a land of wood and water, our nutrient-rich soil grows some of the best products, with an abundance of fruits and vegetables.

 So being on a plant-based or vegan diet in Jamaica is not difficult, after all, the Rastafarians there are mostly vegan, and some eat fish.
-Most notable Rastafarian was Bob Marley.
+The most notable Rastafarian was Bob Marley.

 Although I now live in Florida and have more options.
 With the goal of ensuring authenticity and accessibility, I strive to make the recipes as simple as possible, with the mindset that they can be prepared wherever you are in the world, while still being authentic.

 They are organized in groups, with breakfast, soup, side, main, and dessert dishes included.
 They are not only vegan but they are also gluten-free.